semaphoreci/semaphore/docs/docs/using-semaphore/organizations.md

 You can only invite people with GitHub or BitBucket accounts to your organization.

 To manage users in your organization, open the organization menu and select **People**.
-This tab shows users and groups in your organization along with their:
+This tab shows users and groups in your organization along with their roles and groups.

 ![The people tab](./img/people-tab.jpg)